sayitfast/MountWizzard3/README.md

 - Supports KMTronic Relay Box
 - Remote shutdown of App for remote site automation
 - Boots mount via ethernet WOL if in the same subnet
-- Update UTC data / asteroid ... elements (Windows only)
+- Update UTC data / asteroid ... elements (unfortunately Windows only)
 - Audio output for end of slewing / modeling / emergency stop
 - No need for configuring the driver and or changing setting refine modes of mount (MW3 does it directly)